tianjianxia/tianjianxia.github.io/_posts/2021-12-25-database-optimization.md

 This is a new topic about how to deal with a very large datatable.
 During my work in a fintech company, my team is facing some issues about several SQL Server table with large number of rows.
 Specific issue include large-scale query slow and database I/O resources tight.
 So I would like to start this topic, and analyse what cause the problem and how to opt them.
 I will introduce many scenarios in or out of my production context, and I will talk about how I solve my problem about the exact problem.

-The article is mainly about database indexing concept, database caching, read-write splitting, database partitioning and databse connection pool.
+The article is mainly about database indexing concept, database caching, database partitioning and databse connection pool.

 <br/>